 In January 2013, I embarked on a new yearlong research project funded by the Niels Stensen Foundation, titled "A Polycentric Europe?".
 I am conducting this exciting project at the Vincent and Elinor Ostrom Workshop in Political Theory and Policy Analysis (Bloomington, Indiana, USA).

-Aside from my work at the Workshop, I am also a visiting lecturer at the ETH (the Swiss Federal Institute of Technology) in Zurich, where I teach the foundations of Environmental Regulations to science and engineering students about the law and policy aspects of environmental regulation.
+Since 2012, I am also a visiting lecturer at the ETH (the Swiss Federal Institute of Technology) in Zurich, where I teach science and engineering students about the law and policy aspects of environmental regulation.

 [01/2013 - present] Vincent and Elinor Ostrom Workshop in Political Theory and Policy Analysis - Postdoctoral Researcher

 [09/2012 - present] ETH Zurich - Visiting Lecturer (Environmental Regulation: Law & Policy)

 [01-07/2012] Amsterdam Center for European Law and Governance, University of Amsterdam - Visiting Lecturer (European Law)

 [2010/2011] New York University School of Law - Hauser Global Research Scholar

 [29 May 2014, expected] LL.M. - Harvard University Law School